MasterDevX/Termux-ADB/README.md

 ### Termux-ADB
-Install ADB &amp; FastBoot Tools in Termux!
+Install ADB &amp; FastBoot Tools in Termux!<br/>
+For devices with ARM or ARM64 processors only!
 ### How to install
 - <b>Silent installation:</b></br>
 Copy and paste the following command in Termux to silently install Tools:<br/>